*This post was updated in August 2019.

 My anxiety is a part of me

-It’s been almost two years since my first panic attack and I’m happy to say I’m doing really well.
+It’s been three years since my first panic attack and I’m happy to say I’m doing really well.
 In truth, my life is the best it’s ever been.

 I still take my anxiety medication.
 Self care is a constant practice.
 Panic attacks will sometimes plague me at night.